dangrie158/email-categorization-thesis/source/10_chapter_2.md

 mention von sasha can's paper

-This section provides an overview over the technologies and algorithms used to implement and validate the classifiers presented in the next section.
+This section provides an overview over the technologies and algorithms used to implement and validate the classifiers presented in the next sections.

 ## Word2Vec {#sec:word2vec}